orangeZSCB/captainchicky.github.io/README.md

 Here is my github page.

-haha i need to fix this lmao
+Currently i have a slew of unfinished project i will need to complete.

-# ok, i'm sorta getting how to do this, but oh man, will the code get massive lol
+### Don't touch the idiot sublink lol actually dont i still need to fix